adityashukzy/adityashukzy/README.md

 Here are some ideas to get you started:
 -->

-I'm a Computer Science sophomore at the SRM Institute of Science & Tech. at Chennai in Tamil Nadu, India.
-I love building things big and small, solving problems and working with artificial intelligence.
-In my leisure time, I'm also a fond player of chess, a perennial lover of knowledge, and a person who loves to dabble in big ideas!
+I'm a junior majoring in CompSci at the SRM Institute of Science & Tech. at Chennai, Tamil Nadu in India.
+I love building things out of nothing, solving problems and working with artificial intelligence.
+On my off time, I like to dabble in ideas surrounding the arts, history, philosophy and generally humanity at large.
+I'm an incorrigible lover of cinema and the tradition of storytelling, and also write stories and screenplays.

-- 🔭 I’m currently working on ML, Deep Learning, and Computer Vision.
-I have also recently dabbled a little in generative modelling (GANs)!
+- 🔭 I’m currently working on GANs and expanding my scope of computer vision knowledge.

-- 🌱 As of now, I am learning Flutter to expand my app development skills, refining my Deep Learning concepts, and opening up to the incredible world of NLP (because it just seems so interesting!)
+- 🌱 As of now, I am learning more and more about GANs and Deep Learning.
+I hope to also work on NLP in the future.

-- 👯 I’m looking to collaborate on projects, hackathons and novel research ideas!
+- 👯 I would love to collaborate on projects & hackathons!

-- 📫 How to reach me: Feel free to message me on [LinkedIn](http://linkedin.com/in/aditya-shukla-975940188/)!
+- 📫 Feel free to message me on [LinkedIn](http://linkedin.com/in/aditya-shukla-975940188/) or shoot me an [email](mailto:adityashukzy@gmail.com)!

-- 🙃 Couple Quirky Facts: I love philosophy, history, theology, literature, etymology and am an insatiable cinephile!

-P.S. : My three favorite movies are Call Me By Your Name, Fight Club and Good Will Hunting! 🎥🎥🎥
+P.S. : My three favorite movies of all time are Call Me By Your Name, Fight Club and Good Will Hunting!